 Assessing Without Levels

-From the school year 2015/16 the system of levelling children’s work, with a Level 4B expected by end of KS2, was abandoned.
+From the 2015/16 school year, the previous national system of levelling children’s work, with a Level 4B expected by end of KS2, was abandoned.

 The new assessment criteria are derived from the New National Curriculum (2014) and are arranged in year groups, rather than levels.
 Each subject has a programme of study which has a number of statutory and non-statutory requirements.
 In assessing the New Curriculum these requirements are translated into Performance Descriptors (PDs) at the end of Key Stages 1 & 2.
 Children will be given a final category in each subject at the end of Year 2 & 6.
 These are: Working at National Standard, Working Towards National Standard and Working in Greater Depth.